 You really need to read the ISO 7816-4 specification if you want to understand how to encode all the permutations of length and data fields.

-If we now revisit Figure 8 we can see that the byte [] that’s received is checked against the command that we are prepared to handle.
+If we now revisit Figure 8 we can see that the byte [] that’s received is checked against the commands that we are prepared to handle.
 If it matches, a response is built and returned, whilst in all other cases a specific rejection response is sent.

-Let’s look at response now; or rather R-APDU formats.
+Let’s look at responses now; or rather R-APDU formats.
 AN R-APDU is really very simple.
 It consists of:

 An optional Response Data field -- this represents any data that the command expects to be returned.
 The absence of an L(e) field in the original command indicates that no response data is expected and this field is missing in the response.